In addition to your web application itself, the New Relic Ruby agent can also instrument your Resque jobs.

 after_fork that you may have previously been using in order to get the agent to work in these environments.

-While it is possible to use New Relic's Ruby agent with Resque versions older than 1.23.1, we highly encourage you to upgrade to Resque 1.23.1 or higher for best results.
+It is possible to use New Relic's Ruby agent with Resque versions older than 1.23.1.
+However, New Relic recommends that you upgrade to Resque 1.23.1 or higher for best results.

 Many applications use the hooks exposed by Resque (